eslint/rfcs/designs/2025-base-path-in-config-objects/README.md

 The new `basePath` property of config objects can be an absolute path, which is primarily intended for internal use by `eslint`, or a relative path, which is primarily intended for end users.
 A relative path is interpreted as relative to the config array's `basePath`.

+`defineConfig()` will be updated to apply base config's `basePath` to extended configs, meaning that all `files` and `ignores` patterns in extended configs become relative to the base config's `basePath`.
+This includes global ignores in extended configs.
+Specifying `basePath` in extended configs is not allowed.
+If `defineConfig()` encounters `basePath` property in an extended config, it will throw an error.

 ## Motivation

 Patterns passed through the `--ignore-pattern` CLI option / `ignorePatterns` API option should be treated as relative to the current working directory.
 When the current working directory must be the same or descendant of the base path directory, it is easy to transform the patterns by prepending the relative path from the base path directory to the current working directory, which is how it is [currently implemented](https://github.com/eslint/eslint/blob/03fb0bca2be41597fcea7c0e84456bbaf2e5acca/lib/config/config-loader.js#L568-L604).